All Episodes

 Should she run for president, as a lot of Republicans want, it has the potential to completely upset this racial dynamic that we have in the United States.

-And I think it would drive many American blacks who are so loyal to the Democratic Party, crazy, particularly those whose entire reason for being is based on being a liberal and pursuing a liberal agenda like many in the civil rights leadership.
+And I think it would drive many American blacks who are so loyal to the Democratic Party crazy, particularly those whose entire reason for being is based on being a liberal and pursuing a liberal agenda like many in the civil rights leadership.

-Even with the here in Connecticut with our uh U.S. Senator Lieberman, you know, it comes to the point now where if you speak out against them, you get you know, jumped on.
+As you can see, the way that the Democrats are blowing their self-up, even here in Connecticut with our U.S. Senator Lieberman, you know, it come to a point now where if you speak out against them, you get, you know, jumped on.

-You're you're right.
+You're right.

-You know, I wrote editorials that never got printed, you know, and they jump on her, now jumping on Lieberman about something that is right, is gonna show people that hey, you're okay as long as you go along with the flow.
+Now jumping on Lieberman about something that is right is going to show people that, hey, you're okay as long as you go along with the flow.

-It doesn't matter whether you're Republican or not, you could be a Democrat.
+It doesn't matter whether you're Republican or not.

 If you don't go along with the flow, you are out.

-You're gonna be ostracized and everything else.
+You're going to be ostracized and everything else.

-Well, I think that a lot of blacks have to start asking the question, since we are providing Democrats with ninety percent of our vote.
+Well, I think that a lot of blacks have to start asking the question, since we are providing Democrats with 90% of our vote, how come the Democratic Party never nominates a black for a governorship as they are likely to do in the state of Maryland?

 Thank you for the call.